Origins analysis with DNA-genealogy

 Genetic traces indicate that after arrival in Asia the group the split.
 One remained in the Middle East, the other moved along the coasts of the Arabian Peninsula to India and further east.
 Each generation probably only advanced a few kilometres, making it more a few steps along the beach than a migration.
 45,000 years ago these people reached Southeast Australia.
 Sometime during this period a man was buried at a place we now refer to as Lake Mungo.
 Researchers found objects in the layers of earth below the grave; these could be up to 50,000 years old.
 These objects represent the oldest evidence of humans far beyond Africa.
 There is no visible evidence of early humans in the 13,000 kilometres that stretches between Africa and Australia.
 These can probably no longer be found due to the rise in sea level after the end of the ice age.
 However, a genetic trail was preserved: an indigenous population on the Andaman Island group off the coast of Myanmar, Malaysia and in Papua New Guinea demonstrates signs of an old mitochondrial lineage left by early migrants.

 People in the rest of Asia and Europe have different but equally primeval mtDNA and Y chromosome lines of ancestry.
 They indicate the origin of the second, slower developing branch of the African emigration.
 Initial progress was delayed due to impassable terrain and the climate of the ice age.
 Neanderthals, the descendants of much earlier pre-modern man from Africa, also lived in Europe.
 Approximately 40,000 years ago Homo sapiens sapiens eventually arrived in the land occupied by the Neanderthals.
 In the Le Conte cave in France items of the Neanderthals and early modern humans in adjoining layers of earth indicate that these two groups may have met; the way they interacted with one another remains a secret to this day.
 We know only that modern man, who had far better tools available, increasingly displaced the Neanderthals until they finally became extinct.
-According to previous findings, the two groups had no common descendants.
+The latest research has revealed that modern humans and Neanderthals had common descendants.
+On every continent except Africa, the proportion of Neanderthal DNA in modern humans is up to 5%.
+It is therefore assumed that modern humans encountered Neanderthals while migrating in the Middle East and that the two groups cohabited there.

 At around the time when modern humans arrived in Europe, members of the same group from the Middle East spread into Central Asia.
 About 40,000 years ago, they reached southern Siberia.
 Population groups went different ways, in the process their lines of ancestry branched out.
 Some groups lived in isolation, but not completely segregated.